Home » Treeworld » Cordia Sebestena

 This post is also available in: Español (Spanish)

-Subsequently is a moderate-size tree growing to a height of 15-20 feet, it has gray furrowed bark and develops a dense round crown.
-Additionally, the dull green leaves are alternate, oval and thick with a rough upper surface, the edges often serrated and measuring 9 x 4 1/2 inches.
+Subsequently, orange geiger is a moderate-size tree growing to a height of 15-20 feet, it has gray furrowed bark and develops a dense round crown.
+Additionally, the dull green leaves are alternate, oval, and thick with a rough upper surface, the edges often serrated and measuring 9 x 4 1/2 inches.
 Also, clusters of showy light to dark orange funnel-form flowers are borne at the branch ends.
-Fruits are small and oval, about 1 1/2 inches long, contain 1-4 seeds and white in color when ripe.
+Fruits are small and oval, about 1 1/2 inches long, contain 1-4 seeds, and white when ripe.
 They are edible and attract birds.

 Additional information